 The Dark Canyon Wilderness and Primitive Area Complex is truly one of America’s last frontiers.
 Our Sundance to Dark Canyon Backpacking tour explores Robbers Roost, Fable Plateau, and Bears Ears in this Grand Canyon-like setting that has a little bit of everything; sweeping views of the Dark Canyon Country, cross-country hiking and exploration, deep and spectacular narrows, fascinating geology, and utterly remote solitude.
 Just getting here is an adventure in and of itself, as we take our shuttle off the beaten path along thrilling 4wd trails to the Sundance Trailhead where this epic hiking adventure begins.
 We will have the opportunity to hike and explore much of Dark Canyon’s outstanding wilderness, and see some of the finest views in Utah or the American Southwest.
 The best thing is, you just might have Robbers Roost, Fable Plateau, and Bears Ears all to yourself!

-Guests will need the ability to hike on and off trail in places that may have physical obstacles or barriers with aggressive elevation change for up to 15 miles per day, carrying up to 40 pounds of gear.
-In every case other than an emergency situation, hikes are one-way and are performed at a 2 to 3 mph pace with breaks.
+Hikers should have the ability to hike on and off marked trails, to scramble over obstacles and/or barriers with frequent changes in elevation for up to 14 miles per day, carrying medium sized packs of gear.
+All hikes are one-way, except in case of emergency, and are traveled at a steady walking pace with breaks.